 Recent publications of Ruehe et al.36 were focused on the development of mechanically robust superhydrophobic surfaces by implementing a dual-scale surface combining microcones and nanograss structures.
 Those surfaces show a greatly improved mechanical durability, especially against shear in comparison with surfaces containing nanostructures only while preserving the superhydrophobic feature and small contact angle hysteresis.
 The implementation of such a dual scale patterning could prove very interesting for the further development of our inclinometer.

-Discussion and prospects for further optimization